Plectic Galois action on CM points and connected components of Hilbert modular varieties: Set-up

 \subsection{CM points}

 The reflex field of the Shimura datum $(G,X)$ is $\Q$.
 The canonical model, also denoted $\Sh(G,X)$, of the Shimura variety $\Sh(G,X)$ is a projective system of varieties $\Sh_U(G,X)$ over $\Q$ that are (for small enough compact open subgroups $U\subset G(\A_f)$) coarse moduli spaces for functors $\mathcal{A}$ modelled on the set $\mathcal{A}(\C)$ of Theorem \ref{thm:moduliHMV-general}.
 To prove this, one follows the strategy of \cite[\S 2]{fred}, where the case of $\Sh_U(G_1,X_1)$ is done in detail.
-We only give a sketch here.
-By \cite[4.15, 5.8]{del}, the canonical model of $\Sh_{U_J(N)}(G_0,X_0)$ (the PEL case) for
+We only give a sketch here for the models of $\Sh_{U(N)}(G,X)$ for the principal congruence subgroups